firity/Firewyni/README.md

 ## Goals

 - To understand UX/UI Design
-- To understand user inteview
+- To understand UX User Research
-- To understand
+- To understand how to prepare interview quations

 ## Contributers

 -[HASEN](https://github.com/hserdogan94)